What is really going on in our bodies these days?

 Dietary and lifestyle factors

 Some individuals experience a natural immune response and clear the spike protein efficiently.
+Others suffer ongoing or long-term effects, sometimes amounting to chronic injury.
+In many cases, a slower or dysregulated immune response contributes to prolonged symptoms.

 A growing number of people report changes in brain function, emotional regulation, and mental well-being, signs that suggest neurological involvement and disruption across the blood-brain barrier.